ualbertalib/jupiter/.github/ISSUE_TEMPLATE/epic---user-story.md

 so that... < Context.
 How does the immediate desire to do something fit into the bigger picture?
 What’s the overall benefit we’re trying to achieve?
 What is the big problem that needs solving?>

+### Additional information:

+Any other information you can think of related to this!
+Links to discussion, other details that would be helpful to know, etc, etc

 ## Step 2: The Elevator Pitch & Refinement

 ### Elevator Pitch